 Christopher L. Asplund

-I am a cognitive neuroscientist who explores our amazing cognitive abilities and how they are realized in the brain.
+I am a cognitive neuroscientist, meaning that I explore our amazing cognitive abilities and how they are realized in the brain.

 Image credit: Gwenisha Liaw